Nat-Your-Personal-CRM/handbook/README.md

 - If you're getting paid money, you don't get any shares.
 - Every month you're working for Nat, you'll get 15 shares.
 - If you leave after less than 3 months, you don't get any shares.
+- You can claim the shares the first month of every year or when you leave the company.

 ### How it works
-Our system means that every mon
+Our system means that every month, we're creating new shares, diluting the existing pool of shares.
+This generates a healthy system where the people who've been contributing the longest own the most shares.

+### What are the

 ## Expectactions for all team members
 ### Communicate a lot